 - Spray features a large text box for pasting texts.

 - Users can easily change the speed of reading by using the drop-down menu.

 Sprits-it! is a browser-based speed reading tool for Linux.
 It can be used as a web app or bookmarklet.
-It allows the speed-reading of arbitrary web pages in a browser.
-It is almost similar to other speed reading tools.
+It allows the speed-reading of arbitrary web pages in a browser and almost similar to other speed reading tools.
 But “sprits-it!” has some extra benefits.
 The user interface is quite modern and classy too.